Let's Bounce back together!

 - • Each time they clock in, Staff take their temperature and respond to a questionnaire to make sure it is safe for them to stay at the center.

-- • Cooks will wear face masks and continue to wear gloves when preparing food.
+- • Cooks will continue to wear gloves when preparing food.

 - • Family-style food serving has been discontinued.
 Teachers prepare each child’s plate using gloves so there is no sharing of serving utensils.

-- • Where napping mats/cots are used, children will be arranged head to toe and kept 6 feet apart if possible.
-Mats and cots are cleaned and sanitized after each use.
+- • Where napping mats/cots are used, children will be arranged head to toe and kept 2 feet apart if possible.

 - • We are limiting visitors and vendors to our program.
-We are currently closed to in-person tours but we are offering virtual tours.
+In-person and Virtual tours are available.
+For more details, contact the Center Director.

 If you have any questions or would like to know more about our current protocol and guidelines, please feel free to contact us.